arbor-sim/arbor/doc/concepts/interconnectivity.rst

 Networks can be regarded as graphs, where the nodes are locations on cells and the edges describe the communications between them.
-In Arbor, two sorts of edges are modelled: a :term:`connection` abstracts the propagation of action potentials (:term:`spikes <spike>`) through the network, while a :term:`gap junction` is used to describe a direct electrical connection between two locations on two cells.
+In Arbor, two sorts of edges are modelled: a :term:`connection` abstracts the propagation of action potentials (:term:`spikes <spike>`) through the network, while a :term:`gap junction connection` is used to describe a direct electrical connection between two locations on two cells.
 Connections only capture the propagation delay and attenuation associated with spike
 connectivity: the biophysical modelling of the chemical synapses themselves is the responsibility of the target cell model.